tskit-dev/tutorials/_sources/viz.md

 sequence (plotted in the previous section but one).
 The classes indicate that it has an immediate ancestor (parent) node with ID 10 (`a10`), and that the node belongs to an {ref}`individual <sec_nodes_or_individuals>` with ID 3 (`i3`).
-The classes `n7` and `p2` tell us that the node ID is 7 and is is from the population with ID 2 (`p2`).
+The classes `n7` and `p2` tell us that the node ID is 7 and is from the population with ID 2 (`p2`).
 Other ID classes on the node tell us about the mutations above that node, of which there are two in this case, with IDs 16 and 17 (`m16`, `m17`); those mutations are associated with